 Established in 1999 to benefit Decker School of Nursing doctoral students, this fellowship is awarded to full-time doctoral students with experience and interest in rural nursing practice who are committed to engaging in dissertation research in the Broome County area.
 Recipients must have high academic achievement; demonstrated potential for excellence as a scholar, teacher and researcher; and a progressive record of continued development in nursing practice and scholarship.

 Application required.
-See Decker School of Nursing for details.
+See the Decker School of Nursing for details.

 Political Science: George L. Hinman Doctoral Fellowship in Public Policy